tokarskayavika/js-features/README.md

 # BST Tests - branch for testing BST with mocha/chai
-# backbone-list - branch for wark with backbone lib
+# backbone-list - branch for work with backbone lib